Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's emergent homochirality?

-All bio-polymers in Nature, including proteins and DNA, are chiral, meaning they cannot be superimposed on their mirror image.
-This property arises from the microscopic chirality of the molecules that make up all biomolecules.\cite{blackmond_origin_2019,sallembien_possible_2022} The emergence of this homochirality is intriguing, given that in isolation the two mirror images (enantiomers) of a chiral molecule are energetically equivalent, so entropy should strongly favour an equal mixture of enantiomers in Nature, in contradiction to what is observed.
+All bio-polymers in Nature, including proteins and DNA, are chiral, meaning they cannot be superimposed on their mirror image.\cite{blackmond_origin_2019,sallembien_possible_2022} The emergence of this homochirality is intriguing, given that in isolation the two mirror images (enantiomers) of a chiral molecule are energetically equivalent, so entropy should strongly favour an equal mixture of enantiomers in Nature, in contradiction to what is observed.
 Therefore understanding the emergent homochirality in Nature is considered essential for understanding the origin of life.\cite{blackmond_origin_2019,sallembien_possible_2022}